 The first key to application identity: Unchanging characteristics

-An application’s identity must be based considerably on immutable properties—properties that an attacker cannot change—and cryptographic signatures of the application.
-Nahas explained that “an example of an unchanging property would be the SHA 256 hash of binary.
+An application’s identity must be based considerably on immutable properties—properties an attacker cannot change—and cryptographic signatures of the application.
+Nahas explained that “an example of an unchanging property would be the SHA 256 hash of a binary.
 If a single bit of that binary changes, that hash is going to result in a different value.
 You're going to get a different identity.”

 Other examples of unchanging characteristics include attributes like the universally unique identifier (UUID) of the system’s BIOS and serial numbers of the CPUs, things that are so fundamental to the system that an attacker cannot change them.